 By Comparison: 0.459 times that of Earth

 The first spacecraft to visit Mercury was Mariner 10, which imaged about 45 percent of the surface and detected its magnetic field.
-NASA's MESSENGER orbiter is the second spacecraft to visit Mercury, and has made three flybys as it slowly works its way into orbit.
-When it arrived in March 2011, MESSENGER became the first spacecraft to orbit Mercury, where studied Mercury for one year, mapping nearly the entire planet in color.
-NASA has extended the mission beyond the initial one-year science plan to continue to study Mercury.
+NASA's MESSENGER orbiter is the second spacecraft to visit Mercury.
+When it arrived in March 2011, MESSENGER became the first spacecraft to orbit Mercury, where it continues to study the planet.
 [First Photos of Mercury from Orbit]